jbecke/VR-Vendor/README.md

 # VR Vendor
 Speak to virtual characters to make VR in-app purchases!
 This is the github page for my 2017 AWS Chatbot Competition <a href="https://devpost.com/software/vr-vendor">submission</a>.

+<h3>Why Lex?</h3>

+Text-to-speech is rapidly improving but still doesn't sound like a human.
+The point of this project is allowing immersion while making payments, so I wanted to use pre-recorded human voice.
+Lex allows me to have powerful speech-understanding but still standardize outputs (as opposed to an end-to-end ANN model).
+For example, all inputs to the effect of "how are you?" could produce an output "good.wav" to play the sound file.

 <h3> Setup Instructions</h3>